Welcome to my survival book recommendations page!

 Self Defense Survival Books

-When Violence is the Answer challenges our normatives of society and answers the hard question of using violence with tactics to take down assailants in aggressive scenarios.
-This book could very well save you and the lives of your loved ones.
+When Violence is the Answer challenges our norms of society and answers the hard question of using violence with tactics to take down assailants in aggressive scenarios.
+This book could very well save you in a self defense situation.

-Let’s face it: us women are the weaker and smaller of the sexes and we need to develop special skills to protect ourselves in a violent situation.
+Survive the Unthinkable - Let’s face it: us women are the weaker and smaller of the sexes so we need to develop special skills to protect ourselves in a violent situation.
 This book addresses how to develop self-defense tactics specially designed for women.

 Survival Medical First Aid Books

-This book spearheads what medications you will need post SHTF.
+Survival Medications - This book tells you what medications you will need post SHTF.
 This is especially important for the situation we are in now as China manufactures 90% of generic prescription drugs.

-Another excellent book by Dave Canterbury, Bushcraft First Aid focuses on treating medical emergencies while in the wild.
+Bushcraft First Aid - Another excellent book by Dave Canterbury, this book focuses on treating medical emergencies while in the wild.
 A strong recommendation from me!